Nihilantropy/Libft/README.md

 A: Make sure to use tools like Valgrind to track down and fix any memory leaks.

 **Q: How can I test my functions?**
 A: Writing your own test programs can be incredibly helpful.
-Feel free to add these to your repository and use them for testing during your defense.
+However you cannot push it on your repository.
+The best thing you can do
+	is to quickly learn how to use the main function and the compiler to test each function with lots of cases (check the edge cases carefully!).

 ## 📜 License